 There are a variety of lightweight curly hair products available on the market, and you have all the information you need to choose the right ones for your hair type and needs.

 Please, pay attention to the INCI listing.
-Bottom line, lightweight curly hair products will need to contain lighter and small molecules so that your hair will not get weighed down.
+2 The bottom line is that lightweight curly hair products will need to contain lighter and smaller molecules so that your hair will not get weighed down.

 The answer, my friend, is in the balance.
 Here are my top tips for hydrating your curls without making them feel heavy or greasy:

 1. Skip the leave-in conditioner.
-Instead, leave in some of your regular conditioner as a leave in conditioner.
+Instead, leave in some of your regular conditioners as a leave-in conditioner.
 This will add lightweight moisture to your curls without weighing them down.

 2. Focus on the ends of your hair.
 This is where most of the damage occurs and where your hair needs the most hydration.